-With a user story mapping, you will get an idea of project blockers, dependencies, risks, and a clear user journey picture even before the onset of your development phase.
+With a user story mapping, you will get an idea of project blockers, dependencies, risks, and a clear user journey picture even before the onset of the development phase.

-Once Henry Ford said: “If there is any one secret of success, it lies in the ability to get the other person’s point of view and see things from his angle as well as your own”.
-User story mapping does the same by empathizing with your product users.
-That will help you with building a more engaging product.
+Once Henry Ford said: "If there is anyone secret of success, it lies in the ability to get the other person's point of view and see things from his angle as well as your own".
+User story mapping does the same by empathizing with end-users which will help you build an engaging product.

-User story mapping helps in identifying the ideal experience you want your customers to go through while interacting with your product.
-Thereby, it becomes clear which stories to implement first on your journey to create MVP.
+User story mapping helps identify the ideal experience for customers while interacting with your product.
+It becomes clear which stories to implement first on the customer journey to create MVP.

-User story mapping helps you with a better understanding of product features, feasibility, and dependencies.
+With story mapping, you will have a deep understanding of product requirements, its features, and more.

-As all the teams starting from sales, marketing, development, and others come together for a user story mapping activity, the requirements become clearer, and everyone is working towards a common vision.
+As all the teams starting from sales, marketing, development come together for a story mapping activity, the requirements become understandable, and everyone gets to work towards a common vision.